Mark Robinson (English politician): Member of Parliament

 Robinson was elected Conservative Member of Parliament for the notionally safe Labour seat of Newport West in 1983.
-Because of his background at the UN and Commonwealth he was appointed to the Foreign Affairs Select Committee, a position he held until in 1985 when he was appointed Parliamentary Under-Secretary of State, Welsh Office, by Margaret Thatcher.
-Despite achieving an increase in his share of the vote, he lost his seat at the 1987 General Election to Paul Flynn.
+Owing to his background at the UN and the Commonwealth he was appointed to the Foreign Affairs Select Committee, a position he held until in 1985 when he was appointed Parliamentary Under-Secretary of State, Welsh Office, by Margaret Thatcher.
+Despite achieving an increase in his share of the vote, he lost his seat at the 1987 general election to Paul Flynn.
 He was re-elected in 1992 for the Somerset seat of Somerton and Frome.
-He was Parliamentary Private Secretary to the Minister for Overseas Development, Baroness Chalker, and the Foreign and Commonwealth Secretary, Douglas Hurd, but was defeated at the 1997 General Election by David Heath.
+He was Parliamentary Private Secretary to the Minister for Overseas Development, Baroness Chalker, and the Foreign and Commonwealth Secretary, Douglas Hurd, but was defeated at the 1997 general election by David Heath.
 He has since served as a Commonwealth election observer.

-From 1987 to 1995 he was a director of Leopold Joseph, the Merchant Bank, and from 1988 to 1992 he was a member of the board of the Commonwealth Development Corporation.
+From 1987 to 1995 he was a director of Leopold Joseph, a merchant bank, and from 1988 to 1992 he was a member of the board of the Commonwealth Development Corporation.